 Citation Requirements: Awardees are required, by National Institutes of Health (NIH) grants policy to include a specific acknowledgment of grant support on all products (publications, patents, presentations, posters) resulting from this award.
-The specifics for this grant and sample text will be provided to grantees.
+The specifics for this grant are: CTSA KL2 Award number KL2TR002734.
+See https://ccts.osu.edu/content/acknowledging-ccts for sample text.